What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Results

-How well did neural agents memorize the input languages?
-And how similar were their generated labels to those produced by human learners?
+\paragraph{Memorization Trajectory} How well did neural agents memorize the input languages?
+And how similar were their generated labels to those produced by human learners during generalization?
 This is measured by production similarity~\cite{raviv2021easy2learn}, which captures the similarity between the original label and the produced label by calculating the average normalized edit distance between two labels for the same scene.
 We use this measure in two ways: once to compare the generated labels to the true label of the input language and once to compare the machine-generated label to the human-generated label for the same scene.

-\paragraph{Similarity to Input Languages during Memorization} With sufficient training rounds, all languages can be learned by all neural agents, reaching a production similarity of at least 0.8 (out of 1) by round 60 (\Figref{fig:big-panel:60}A).
-Structured languages are learned significantly better (\modelMemProdSim{}; $\beta = 0.045$, $\mathrm{SD}=0.001$, $z=62.865$, $p<0.001$), \ie they show a higher similarity with the input language.
-However, this advantage tends to diminish over training rounds (\modelMemProdSim{}; $\beta = -0.005$, $\mathrm{SD}<0.001$, $z=-54.978$, $p<0.001$).
+\paragraph{Similarity to Input Languages during Memorization} With sufficient training rounds, all languages can be learned by all neural network agents, reaching a production similarity of at least 0.8 (out of 1) by round 60 (Figure~\ref{fig:big-panel:60}A).
+Structured languages are learned significantly better (LME~1\xspace; $\beta = 0.045$, $\mathrm{SD}=0.001$, $z=62.865$, $p<0.001$), \ie, they show a higher similarity with the input language.
+However, this advantage tends to diminish over training rounds (LME~1\xspace; $\beta = -0.005$, $\mathrm{SD}<0.001$, $z=-54.978$, $p<0.001$).

-\paragraph{Similarity to Humans during Memorization} We measured the similarity between the human memorization data (\ie their productions at test time after completing the training rounds) and the memorization test data of the neural network agents after each training round (\Figref{fig:big-panel:60}B).
-Structured languages led to a significantly greater similarity with human learners (\modelMemProdSimHumans{}; $\beta = 0.097$, $\mathrm{SD}=0.001$, $z=81.429$, $p<0.001$).
-This effect became even stronger over rounds (\modelMemProdSimHumans{}; $\beta = 0.022$, $\mathrm{SD}=0.000$, $z=208.708$, $p<0.001$).
+\paragraph{Similarity to Humans during Memorization} We measure the similarity to humans during memorization (\ie, comparing productions of both learning systems after completing the training rounds) and the memorization test data of the neural network agents after each training round (Figure~\ref{fig:big-panel:60}B).
+More compositional input languages led to a significantly greater similarity with human learners (LME~2\xspace; $\beta = 0.097$, $\mathrm{SD}=0.001$, $z=81.429$, $p<0.001$).
+This effect became even stronger over rounds (LME~2\xspace; $\beta = 0.022$, $\mathrm{SD}=0.000$, $z=208.708$, $p<0.001$).